Arina2707/Twitter_SentimentData/README.md

-# Tool for Twitter posts analysis of laser companies.
+# Tool for Twitter posts analysis of laser companies

 This is the first part of **5-stage project**, connected with scoring the companies in laser industry.